Fastweb (telecommunications company): Network and services

 Since its founding Fastweb has invested over €5 billion in a next-generation fiber-optic network spanning more than 32,000 km.

 By implementing the Internet Protocol on its alternative fiber-optic network, Fastweb provides a Triple-Play Offer of landline, internet and television services, available simultaneously on a single connection, for residential and business clients.

 In September 2010 and for the first time in Italy, Fastweb launched a broadband connection up to 100 Mbit/s for residential customers and small enterprises in the cities of Milan, Rome, Genoa, Turin, Bologna, Naples and Bari.

 In September 2008, Fastweb became also a mobile virtual network operator (MVNO) and launched its mobile voice and data service (Quadruple Play).

 In July 2019 became the fifth mobile network operator in Italy by obtaining the license to operate on 5G network.

 Today, business customers account for 60% of the total revenue.
 On the government market, Fastweb became the main supplier of fixed network telephone and data services to central public agencies.

+Customers

+Mobile telephony

+As of June 2025, Fastweb+Vodafone has 33.0 million active mobile SIMs in total.
+It is the leading mobile network operator in Italy.